JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-create-first-app.md

   between platforms.
 It uses [Gradle](https://kotlinlang.org/docs/gradle.html) as the build system to help automate your build process.
 * _composeApp_ is a Kotlin module that builds into an Android application.
 It uses Gradle as the build system.
   The composeApp module depends on and uses the shared module as a regular Android library.
-* _iosApp_ is an Xcode project that builds into an iOS application It depends on and uses the shared module as an iOS framework.
+* _iosApp_ is an Xcode project that builds into an iOS application.
+It depends on and uses the shared module as an iOS framework.
 The shared module can be used as a regular framework or as a [CocoaPods dependency](https://kotlinlang.org/docs/native-cocoapods.html).
   By default, the Kotlin Multiplatform wizard creates projects that use the regular framework dependency.